 Non-injectable medications include: pills/tablets/capsules, liquids, inhalers (through nose or mouth), nasal spray, eye drops, ear drops, topical creams/ointments/lotions, vaginal/ rectal creams or suppositories.

-All Level 3 residential care providers are responsible for understanding the Maine Ch.
+All Level 3 residential care staff must know the Maine Ch.
 113 Regulations for residential programs.

-Within Level 43, section 7 is focused on medications
+Section 7 is focused on medications

 Job roles, workplace rules/regs infection control, vital signs